uswds/uswds-compile/README.md

     ```js
     uswds.paths.src.projectIcons = "./assets/img/my-icons";
     ```
-1. In your project Gulpfile, set `uswds.sprite.projectOnly` to `true`.
+1. In your project Gulpfile, set `uswds.sprite.projectIconsOnly` to `true`.
 For example
     ```js
-    uswds.sprite.projectOnly = true;
+    uswds.sprite.projectIconsOnly = true;
     ```
 1. Run either the `compile` or the `compileIcons` function to compile a new sprite.
 This sprite will include only the new project icons.